 The measure is part of the country’s preventive actions to limit the spread of COVID-19.

-Rabat – The Moroccan government has decided to suspend all international air routes to and from its territory until further notice, said Sunday the ministry of Foreign Affairs, African Cooperation and Moroccans abroad.
+Rabat – Morocco has decided to suspend all international flights to and from its territory until further notice, said Sunday the ministry of Foreign Affairs, African Cooperation and Moroccans abroad.

 Morocco’s Ministry of Foreign Affairs announced the decision in a press release on Sunday, March 15.

 The ministry said that the decision to suspend all international flights is in line with the preventive measures against the spread of the novel coronavirus.

 The number of COVID-19 cases in Morocco reached 28 as of Sunday, March 15, tripling since Friday, March 13.